kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

 SELECT
     d.DepartmentName,
     COUNT(e.EmployeeID) AS EmployeeCount,
-    AVG(e.Salary) AS AverageSalary,
+    AVG(e.BaseSalary) AS AverageSalary,
     MIN(e.HireDate) AS EarliestHireDate,
     MAX(e.HireDate) AS LatestHireDate
 FROM Employees e                                      -- 1.
 FROM
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1                                  -- 2.
 WHERE
-  AND e.Salary > 40000
+  AND e.BaseSalary > 40000
 GROUP BY d.DepartmentName                             -- 3.
 GROUP BY
 HAVING COUNT(e.EmployeeID) >= 2                       -- 4.
 HAVING
 ORDER BY AverageSalary DESC;                          -- 5.
 ORDER BY